-Image from a book, History of Clothing, from a page showing outfits from the first third of the 16th century.
-The three men at the right are Landsknechte, demonstrating the very colorful and unique clothing that was worn by these mercenary soldiers.
+The Image above is from a book, History of Clothing, from a page showing outfits from the first third of the 16th century.
+The three men at the right are Landsknechte, or servants of the land, demonstrating the very colorful and unique clothing that was worn by these mercenary soldiers.

-Landsknechte became an important military force through late 15th- and 16th-century Europe.
+However, there is no dispute that Landsknechte were an important military force until the mid 16th-century.
 At the height of their success, the Landsknechte ranked among the most-effective foot soldiers in the world.
 Consisting predominantly of German mercenary pikemen and supporting foot soldiers, they fought in phalanxes, integrating mobility with shock, their squares of hundreds of pikemen and halberdiers could rebuff heavy cavalry charges, allowing the artisans and peasants who made up the squares to take down knights.
 The weight of those tight disciplined formations pressed down on opponents, transforming the pike square into a weapon in its own right.